 - Independent software vendors (ISVs) — Only software publishers are included.
-Network equipment providers (NEPs) that have their own BSS product portfolios are included in this category as well.
+NEPs that have their own BSS product portfolios are included in this category as well.

 - Functionality — The software suite has to provide the full range of core customer

-- Real-time rating or charging, and billing and account management must be provided in-house.
+- Real-time rating or charging, as well as billing and account management, must be provided in-house.

-- Most of the remaining core functions should be provided in-house, but vendors that provide one or two functions through partners are also considered.
+- Most of the remaining core functions should be provided in-house, but vendors that provide one or two functions through partners will also be considered.

 - Adjunct functions can be provided in-house or through partners.

-- Geographic reach — Vendors must have customers in more than a single region.
-For a definition of the regions, see "Market Definitions and Methodology Guide: Telecom Operations Management Systems, Worldwide."
+- Geographic reach — Vendors must have customers in more than three regions as defined in "Market Definitions and Methodology Guide: Telecom Operations Management Systems, Worldwide."

-This axis evaluates IRCM vendors on the quality and efficiency of the processes, systems, methods or procedures that enable their performance to be competitive, efficient and effective, and to positively affect revenue, retention and reputation.
-For CSPs seeking IRCM solutions, a vendor's Ability to Execute is primarily a combination of factors driven by product functionality, architecture and performance, and by the ability to meet customer expectations during product delivery and operation.
-Solution providers are judged on their ability and success in capitalizing on their vision.
+This axis evaluates vendors on the quality and efficiency of the processes, systems, methods or procedures that enable their performance to be competitive, efficient and effective, and to positively affect revenue, retention and reputation.
+Ability to Execute is primarily a combination of factors driven by product functionality, architecture and performance, and by the ability to meet customer expectations during product delivery and operation.
+Vendors are judged on their ability and success in executing their vision.
 Our evaluation of a vendor's Ability to Execute is based on the following criteria:

 - Product/service: The breadth and availability of the vendor's products that compete in and serve the IRCM market.
 This includes platforms, scalability, specific functionality (as outlined above), product integration and delivery models.